Recruiter-Joe/Recruiter-Joe.github.io/cv.md

 ## PROFESSIONAL EXPERIENCE

 ### Abnormal Security, San Francisco, CA August 2022 - March 2023
-Cybersecurity startup providing protection against the widest range of attacks using ML to detect behavior patterns deviations and indicative signals of compromised account credentials
+<em> Cybersecurity startup providing protection against the widest range of attacks using ML to detect behavior patterns
+deviations and indicative signals of compromised account credentials </em>

 ### Senior Technical Recruiter
 Recruited to join Abnormal’s technical recruiting team where I was responsible for seeing the candidate